 - Sodium Hydroxide and water measured into heat-proof containers: glass, pyrex, or polypropelene plastic

 - Solid oils measured into a small stainless steel pan.

 - Liquid oils measured into a bowl

-- Mould set out and ready.
+- Mold set out and ready.
 You’ll also need a light towel so have that ready too.